ninjasource/rp-pico2w-examples/README.md

 ## Programming using probe-rs

-Currently, there is no mainline support for programming the RP235x in probe-rs but we can use this fork for now:
+Currently, there is no mainline support for programming the RP235x in probe-rs but you can try this fork for now:

 ```
 cargo install --git https://github.com/konkers/probe-rs --branch wip/2350 probe-rs-tools --locked
 ```
+Note that this appears to require a probe (debugger) and cannot be used to flash via the USB bootloader

 ## Reading from the serial port to see the logs

 ```
-sudo screen /dev/ttyACM0 115200
+screen /dev/ttyACM0 115200
 ```